mmt/smark-notes/content/notation/index.md

 ---
 title: "Notation"
 date: 2020-12-28T15:44:59-08:00
-pdraft: False
+draft: False
+tags: ["navigation", "geometry"]
 ---

 This page covers the mathematical notation used in a number of the posts on this blog.
+As force of habit I can't help but use “we” in mathematical writing -- I hope it doesn't come across as too pretentious!

 # Linear Algebra
 ## Components and Unit Vectors